Natemen96/ECEMasterProject/README.md

 Learned more about making reinforcement learning environments and agents.

-Learned more about data scraping as I needed to scrap blackout data during the [Texas Blackout](https://en.wikipedia.org/wiki/2021_Texas_power_crisis)
+Learned more about data scraping as I needed to scrap blackout data during the [2021 Texas Power Crisis](https://en.wikipedia.org/wiki/2021_Texas_power_crisis)

 Learned how to make a gif using images in python.